KevinAshley/react-cloudflare-turnstile/README.md

                 // 2.)
 Resets the Turnstile
             }}
             errorCallback={() => {
+                // ...
-                // (OPTIONAL) if no callback is passed,
+                // NOTE: if no callback is passed,
                 // we set a "fallback" errorCallback
                 // as a convenience that...
                 // 1.)
 Executes your callback with an